speakeasyman/9-readme_generator/README.md

 6.0 In use:

-    Here is a image of my recorded inputs. <br>
+    Here is a image of my recorded inputs.

 ![Readme_Generator](./img/image.PNG)